-The next steps would be to consult my neurologist (who I see for my migraines) and have an MRI.
+The next steps would be to consult my neurologist and have an MRI.

-The pain persisted over the weekend: I felt both the constant, acute ache and frequent pain shock attacks that scored an eight or nine on a scale from one to 10.
+The pain persisted over the weekend: I felt both a constant, acute ache and frequent pain shock attacks that scored an eight or nine on a scale from one to 10.

-And to add insult to injury, the side effects of the prescribed medication were making me very sick.
+And to add insult to injury, the side effects of the carbamazepine were making me very sick.
 When I finally saw my neurologist days later, she agreed with my father’s and doctor’s assessments and ordered an MRI, which confirmed that there is indeed an artery compressing my trigeminal nerve.

 I was formally diagnosed with atypical TN.

-From the onset of my TN to getting my MRI results, two weeks had gone by.
-I knew I was one of the lucky ones: my research had shown me that there are people who’ve waited actual decades — signing up for ineffective, strong medications and unnecessary procedures in the mean time — before they were properly diagnosed.
-This is largely because TN is a rare condition and, though doctors and dentists may have come across TN in their textbooks, most have no firsthand experience with it.
+From the onset of my TN to getting my MRI results, two weeks went by.
+I knew I was one of the lucky ones: my research showed me that there are people who’ve waited actual decades — signing up for ineffective, strong medications and unnecessary procedures in the mean time — before they were properly diagnosed.
+This is largely because TN is notoriously difficult to diagnose: though doctors and dentists may have seen passing references to TN in their textbooks, most have no firsthand experience with it.

-Thanks to my father and my doctors, I didn’t have to wait too long to be diagnosed and to start figuring out pain management.
+Thanks to my father and my doctors, I didn’t have to wait too long to be diagnosed and to start figuring out a pain management regimen.

-As you can imagine, my life changed after my diagnosis.
-Those first few months were an endless series of doctors’ appointments, testing out medications, blood tests and even an ER visit.
+As you can imagine, my life radically changed after my diagnosis.
+Those first few months were an endless series of doctors’ appointments, testing out medications, dealing with exhausting side effects, frequent blood tests and even an ER visit.
 The pain depleted my energy as did the medication.

-I learned about common TN triggers and which ones affected me most: brushing my teeth, chewing, talking, smiling, laughing and the wind.
-As much as possible, I’ve made modifications to avoid my triggers, but it hasn’t been easy.
+I learned about common TN triggers and which ones affected me most: brushing my teeth (which I now believe was the inciting event that triggered my first TN attack that August night), chewing, talking, smiling, laughing, touching my face, the wind and extreme cold.
+As much as possible, I’ve modified my lifestyle to avoid my triggers, but it hasn’t been easy.

 I mean, who wants to stop laughing?

-This Saturday will mark my two-year TN anniversary.
-It may be morbid to honor that day, but I feel it’s important.
-There have been many new challenges I’ve faced since being diagnosed with TN, but I am grateful for some of the lessons it has taught me.
+There have been many new challenges living with TN, but I am grateful for the valuable lessons it has taught me.

 Lessons like being more discerning about how I spend my finite time and energy.
 Focusing on things that truly matter to me.
 Prioritizing wellness and self-care.
 Developing fulfilling spiritual practices.
-Refining my work so that it supports all of me (and not the other way around).
+Refining my work so that it supports allof me (and not the other way around).
+Letting go.
 Surrounding myself with positivity.
 Spending time with the people I love and whom I know love me.
+Being grateful and appreciative.

 I’m still learning to accept my “new normal” and understand the extent of my limitations.
 I’m learning how to communicate what I need to take care of myself and to not feel guilty when I do put myself first.

-I now know that my experience so far is common amongst anyone of us who lives with chronic illness or pain, physical or psychological.
+Through my reading, social media stalking and conversations, I now know that my experience so far is common amongst any one of us who lives with chronic illness or pain, physical or psychological.

-Though we who live with chronic conditions are the only ones who can truly know how they affect us, we don’t have to do it all alone.
+Though we who live with chronic conditions and other health limitations are the only ones who can truly know how they affect us, we don’t have to do it all alone.
 I have found so much comfort, encouragement and empathy in the stories of others like me and from the support system I’ve nurtured around me.

 This is about you

-And that’s why this blog exists: I want to educate you so that if you or someone you know is going through what I’ve gone through, you can get the right help and have an idea of what you’re facing.
+And that’s why I wrote this piece: I want to tell my story so that if you or someone you know is going through something similar to my experience, you can get the right help ASAP.

-I want to raise awareness so that a cure can be found.
+I want to raise awareness so that a cure for TN can be found.

-I want you to take such good care of yourself and know that you’re still capable of realizing your dreams no matter what your limitations are.
+I want you to know that you’re still capable of living a full life no matter what your limitations are.

 And I want you to know that you’re not alone.
 Wherever you are and whatever you’re experiencing, I’m always rooting for you.